 March 29, 2019 – Aaron Cavagnolo

-The Basic Paddle Rafting Strokes and Commands
+The Basic Paddle Rafting Commands and Strokes

 Some key points of focus include making sure the paddle shaft is perpendicular to the water, people lean forward to start the stroke and finish their strokes before their hips so that they can keep their weight on their feet and have better balance.

-If you want your paddles to be more advanced on the turn strokes the person in the bow forward paddling can follow the front tube during a turn to increase the efficiency of their stroke in helping turn the boat.
+If you want your paddlers to be more advanced on the turn strokes the person in the bow forward paddling can follow the front tube during a turn to increase the efficiency of their stroke in helping turn the boat.